eventnetusa/eventnet/src/_drafts/2017-it-list.md

       Line to expand its reach in travel and hospitality.
 A Beauty + Swag truck for NYX makeup, with express lip touch-ups and social media staging, generated 8,579 one-on-one interactions."

+      *Ready to plan your next brand activation?
+We are!&nbsp;*
     single_image_block:
       single_image_path:
     double_image_block: